Upcoming Exhibitions

 Joseph Young

-Kay Aplin and Joseph Young will be presenting new work created following their residencies at Interface, Connemara in June 2023 and Watts Gallery, Surrey in September-December 2023.
 Images below show photographs Kay Aplin took looking down the microscope at mosses and lichens she gathered whilst at Interface with collaboration of Mary Immaculate College, Limerick.
-This forms part of the research material that she will use to create new work for the exhibition.
+This forms part of the research material that she has used to create new work for the exhibition.

 In Peripheries, the first part of the Edges project, two pairs of ceramic artists from Ireland collaborated with ceramic artists from Estonia during a residency at The Ceramic House that took place in April-May 2022.
 The results of the residency were exhibited in Peripheries at The Ceramic House in May 2022 and will be recontextualised in a new display at Wexford Arts Centre as part of the exhibition in spring 2024.
 The images below show the work produced by the artists in residence for The Ceramic House show in May 2022.